Artgobblers-community/Contests/contest-1-guide.md

 Click the "transfer X items" button.

 Remember, your crypto wallet must have a little ETH to complete the transfer (about $3).
+Also, you may need to approve OpenSea to spend your pages, which could result in a few more dollars in fees.
 Confirm the transaction in your crypto wallet.
 Now you are participating in the contest!
+Great!

 ## Information about prizes:
 ### 1st place